 There are two areas referred to as Stingray City.
 The one also known as the Valley of the Rays is the real Stingray City.
 This area is 12-15 feet deep and also the spot I dove.
 The other one is the sandbar, no diving equipment needed (Source and source).

 Human interactions with this area have changed the habits of the local population of of rays.
 They are more aggressive towards each other and are having babies year round, without regard to their normal cycle.
-Their changed behavior can also affect the ecosystem around them, but it sounds like that hasn’t been studied in depth yet.
+Their changed behavior is also affecting the ecosystem around them, but it sounds like that hasn’t been studied in depth yet.

 There is one good thing about diving with stingrays.
 Rays are no longer feared man killers.
 And though their habits have changed, the creatures have been observed foraging for food when tourists aren’t present (source).

 Ethically, feeding the rays is a pretty bad idea.
 Kissing them and holding them for selfies is also not a good idea (probably worse).
 To be candid, the experience is awesome and a little disconcerting.
 You will be up close and personal with them, whether you like it or not.
 You simply cannot get the same type of encounter diving or snorkeling a reef.
 Diving with and feeding rays is a manufactured experience, though.
 Snorkeling and diving a reef is a much better way to see a stingray behaving like a stingray (they will avoid the heck out of you).